apache/rocketmq-externals/rocketmq-spark/README.md

 rocketmq-spark
 ==========================

 This project is used to receive message from Rocketmq for Spark Streaming.
-It provides simple parallelism, 1:1 correspondence between RocketMq‘s message queue id and Spark partitions.
+Both push & pull consumer mode are provided.
+It provides simple parallelism, 1:1 correspondence between RocketMq's message queue id and Spark partitions.

-## Linking
+## Install
 For Scala/Java applications using SBT/Maven project definitions, link your streaming application with the following artifact.

-	groupId = org.apache
+	groupId = org.apache.rocketmq
 	artifactId = rocketmq-spark
 	version = 0.0.1-SNAPSHOT